 The training mechanisms supported by NINR are summarized on this page.
 Click on the link to the announcement for more details.
 Scroll to the bottom of the page for NIH training resources.
-For more information on research funding mechanisms offered by NINR, download the NINR Mechanism Table (PDF).
-This table provides a brief summary of the training mechanisms supported by NINR, as well as other mechanisms supported by the Institute.
+For more information on research funding mechanisms offered by NINR, download the Grant Programs Supported By NINR (PDF).
+This listing provides a brief summary of the training mechanisms supported by NINR, as well as other mechanisms supported by the Institute.

 The National Research Service Awards (NRSA) enable scientists to be trained to conduct independent nursing research and to collaborate in interdisciplinary research through individual and institutional predoctoral, postdoctoral, and senior fellowships.
 NINR currently supports F31, F32, F33 and T32 mechanisms of funding for fellowship grants.

 - Ruth L. Kirschstein National Research Service Award (NRSA) Institutional Research Training Grants (Parent T32) enable schools of nursing with research programs to provide full-time predoctoral and postdoctoral research training.
 The institution selects the trainees to be appointed.
 NINR has one receipt date per year on May 25.